taijeronv/pmewargame/content/post/ngwargame/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-The NextGen Wargame is a computer game meant to be a learning tool for tactics.
-Its purpose is to provide the student an operational enviroment where they can execute their plans.
+The NextGen Wargame is a computer game that provides the student with an operational enviroment where they can execute their plans.

 - The right level of detail, easy to play and understand.
 - Playable in a web browser, the operating system does not matter.